spring1843/go-dsa/recursion/README.md

 When formulating recursive algorithms, it is essential to consider the following four rules of recursion:

 1. It is imperative to establish a base case, or else the program will terminate abruptly
-2. The algorithm should progress toward the base case at each recursive call.
+2. The algorithm should progress toward the base case at each recursive call
-3. Recursive calls are presumed effective; thus, traversing every recursive call and performing bookkeeping is unnecessary.
+3. Recursive calls are presumed effective; thus, traversing every recursive call and performing bookkeeping is unnecessary
 4. Use memoization, a technique that prevents redundant computation by caching previously computed results, can enhance the algorithm's efficiency.

 ## Complexity